mohamed-maad/mock-server-recruitment/README.md

 ### 4) Save people to database and update their information:

-USave to a table in your database
+Save to a table in your database

 ### 5) Create person controller: